 - Thematic Section: Fashion, Market and Materiality.
 Special section of the online journal Culture Unbound.

 - The Ellen Event.
 Money-grubbing pageantry, or progressive political action?
 Elayne Rapping thinks it was the latter, and then some.

 - Geek Chic.
-An exploration of one of the latest fashion trends: self-deprecation.
+An exploration of a fashion trend emerging out of digital culture.

 - The Zoot Suit and Style Warfare.
 The zoot-suit is more than an exaggerated costume, more than a sartorial statement, it is the bearer of a complex and contradictory history.

 - Elle.
 Fashion magazine.

 - Fashion.Net.
 Commercial site with links to selected designers, runway shows, fashion magazines, and feature articles.

 - Fashion News.
 Online fashion news magazine format.